prilk-consulting/gocardless_banking/README.md

 **GoCardless Banking Integration** is a powerful Frappe/ERPNext app that connects your bank accounts to ERPNext, enabling seamless financial management.
 With support for over **2,500 banks** across the UK and Europe, this app automates transaction fetching, account synchronization, and balance tracking, saving you time and ensuring accuracy.

 > **Note**: This integration requires a GoCardless subscription.
 Visit [GoCardless Bank Account Data](https://gocardless.com/bank-account-data/) for pricing and sign-up details.
+As of now, Gocardless provides a free subscription £/€0 per month with a limit of Up to 50 bank connections per month

 ---